thib-ack/rehapt/README.md

 - Describe the object you expect as response
 - Easy to configure
 - Define default headers (useful for auth for example)
+- Include a variable system to extract values from API responses and reuse them later
-- Smart response expectations
+- Smart response expectations:
     - Ignore some fields
     - Regexp string expectation
     - Expect times with delta
     - Expect numbers with delta
     - Store fields in variables
-    - Load variables to reuse later
+    - Load variables previously stored
     - Unsorted slice expectation if order doesn't matter
     - Partial map expectation when only some keys matter
 - No third-party dependencies